giantswarm/handbook/content/docs/product/docs/docs-dev.md

 - `make changes`
 - `make update-external-repos`
 - `make update-crd-reference`

-## Related repositories and components

-There are several additional repositories which provide additional functionality:

-- [docs-proxy](https://github.com/giantswarm/docs-proxy/): nginx proxy server which integrates the search engine and the API spec (see below) into the documentation site, and provides some additional configuration, e. g. regarding HTTP headers.

-- [api-spec](https://github.com/giantswarm/api-spec/): Specification (in Swagger/OpenAPI) format for the Giant Swarm REST API.
-Available in the docs site under https://docs.giantswarm.io/api/.

-- [sitesearch](https://github.com/giantswarm/sitesearch/): Search engine for the documentation site.

-- [indexer](https://github.com/giantswarm/docs-indexer/): Indexing tool that pushes new content to the `sitesearch` index periodically, to keep the search engine up-to-date.
+- `make update-cluster-app-reference`

+There are two GitHub Actions workflows that run these scripts automatically:

+- `Update generated content`: It runs every day in the morning and creates or update the `Semi-automatic update of generated content` pull requests with the changes from the different sources.
+- `Merge generated content updates`: It runs every Friday and merges the `Semi-automatic update of generated content` pull request to release automatically the changes.

+**Note**: In order to publish the release information or other automatic generated content, you need to run the `Update generated content` manually and merge the pull request generated after review the changes.

-## Iterating on content locally
+### Iterating on content locally

 If you want to iterate quickly on some content you can use the `make dev` command.